Iran says it has enriched uranium with 60% purity | DW | 16.04.2021

 Iran said Friday it had successfully enriched its uranium by 60%.

-Tehran's Parliament Speaker Mohammad Baqer Ghalibaf tweeted:"I am proud to announce that at 00:40 last night, and on the night of the pilgrimage of Sayyid al-Shuhada, young and pious Iranian scientists were able to obtain a product of 60% enriched uranium."
+Tehran's Parliament Speaker Mohammad Bagher Qalibaf tweeted: "I am proud to announce that at 00:40 last night, and on the night of the pilgrimage of Sayyid al-Shuhada, young and pious Iranian scientists were able to obtain a product of 60% enriched uranium."

 jsi/rt (AP, Reuters)